A clinical trial of a vaccine to combat high blood pressure yielding promising results.

 The search for vaccines against infectious diseases has become the rage.
 These include high blood pressure.
 The first human clinical trial of a vaccine directed against one of the proteins responsible for this physiological disorder, angiotensin II, has just been published in The Lancet by the team of Martin Bachmann (Cytos Biotechnlogy, Switzerland).

-the conversion of an-giotensine or capable of blocking this receptor molecule vital in controlling blood pressure, everything is not so simple in the real world.
+In fact, if there are new generation drugs very effective against the enzyme for the conversion of an-giotensine or capable of blocking this receptor molecule vital in controlling blood pressure, everything is not so simple in the real world.
 As against this silent killer, which causes no symptoms, the patient must take capsules and tablets every day without feeling any immediate benefit.

 And that is where the shoe pinches, Swiss researchers argue.
 "Only one third of hypertensive patients in the United States have blood pressure well controlled."
 This means, because adherence to treatment ordered by the doctor is low.
 In addition, patients complain more side effects due to the medication they have no symptoms related to hypertension.
 The search for a vaccine antihypertensive did not yesterday!
 That Irvine Page, American physiologist of the Cleveland Clinic who, in 1958, had first raised the possibility of acting on small molecules to control blood pressure through a vaccine.
 Historically, said Professor Joel Menard (former Director General of Health) Immunization began with the simple injection of a slightly modified version of renin (also involved in controlling hypertension, Ed) to generate antibodies in the purpose of lowering blood pressure.